 True mood swings occur when you can go from happy to sad in a moment, without anything apparently triggering it.
-Unfortunately, many people with anxiety suffer from extreme mood swings as a response to their anxiety symptoms, and unfortunately those swings tend almost always be negative.
+Unfortunately, many people with anxiety suffer from extreme mood swings as a response to their anxiety symptoms.

 Causes of Mood Swings From Anxiety